 In the UK, 1 in 12 women suffer from coronary heart disease where the arteries become narrower and harder because of a build-up in plaque.
 Following a Mediterranean-style diet may help to reduce these numbers, as new research suggests that following this diet could reduce the risk of a stroke in women over 40.
 “The best thing you can do for your heart is to eat a healthy, balanced diet.
 It is especially important to increase your intake of oily fish, nuts, seeds and oils – because they are good sources of EFAs or essential fatty acids known to prevent heart disease.
 Phytoestrogens are another food group that has this effect on LDL and HDL, and has the added benefit of helping to lower triglycerides (your stored fat),” explains Marilyn.

 Top Tip: High levels of homocysteine (a common amino acid in your blood that you mostly get from eating meat) have been shown to increase the risk of damaging the lining of the arteries and this can contribute to heart disease.
 It is important to have good levels of the three B vitamins, vitamin B6, B12 and folic acid in order to keep homocysteine in the normal range.
+The only worst thing with erection-facilitating drugs are the yet unidentified long-term risks.
+As a scientist, I’m troubled by poorly researched phenomena.
+People use Viagra and tell a lot of good about it.
+Still, whatever data we’ve manage to collect on drug interactions and psychological changes associated with Viagra are insufficient to make prognoses.
+For example, we know it affect most positively the confidence of a man whose sexual life instantly becomes better with the pill.
+But how big a part of that effect can be attributed to the placebo effect?
+That we still don’t know.

 Linked to lower obesity